Thank you for your interest in the Neurology residency program at the University of Missouri.

 Selection of Interview Candidates

 Applications must be complete and meet program criteria.
 Qualified applications are reviewed by an interview selection committee.
-We will consider any applicant who has an anticipated graduation date no later than July 2023 or has graduated within the last five years with some amount of clinical activity since that time.
+We will consider any applicant who has an anticipated graduation date no later than July 2024 or has graduated within the last five years with some amount of clinical activity since that time.

-The goal is to assemble a team of residents who will graduate the program with strong clinical neurology skills that can be taken into either a private practice clinical career or an academic career as a clinician educator or physician scientist.
-The ideal candidate works well with people of all perspectives and backgrounds; will possess academic and intellectual habits well suited to the study of clinical medicine and neurology as well as the practice and teaching of clinical medicine and neurology; has recently demonstrated skill and interest in clinical medicine and neurology; and evidences commitment to being a superb clinical professional.
+The goal is to assemble a team of residents who will graduate the program with strong clinical neurology skills that can be taken into either a private practice, clinical career, or an academic career as a clinician educator or physician scientist.
+The ideal candidate: works well with people of all perspectives and backgrounds, will possess academic and intellectual habits well suited to the study of clinical medicine and neurology as well as the practice and teaching of clinical medicine and neurology, has recently demonstrated skill and interest in clinical medicine and neurology, and evidences commitment to being a superb clinical professional.

 Applicant Interviews

-All interviews will be conducted virtually as per AAMC Interview Guidance for the 2022-2023 Residency Cycle (AAMC Interview Guidance)
+All interviews will be conducted virtually as per AAMC Interview Guidance for the 2023-2024 Residency Cycle (AAMC Interview Guidance)

-Interview dates will be scheduled for selected dates between November 2022 and February 2023.
+Interview dates will be scheduled for selected dates between November 2023 and February 2024.

 Interviews are by invitation only.
 Please do not call or email to check on the status of your application.

-When you receive your invitation to interview, you will need to respond as quickly as possible and schedule your interview date on ERAS.
+When you receive your invitation to interview, you will need to respond as quickly as possible and schedule your interview date in ERAS.
 After your interview date is confirmed, you will receive a confirmation email with instructions for your interview.

-Interview Day
+Your Interview

 Candidates will attend a “virtual dinner” with current Neurology residents the evening prior to interview day.
 There will be an additional informal session on the interview day with current residents.
 Faculty will not be present for these sessions to allow open communication between applicants and residents.